 The context for its functioning is the culture at large.
-Within culture, the categories of designed objects, events, systems of relations, and systems of reference are acknowledged and constitute a referential framework for future design work.
+Within culture, the categories of designed objects, events, systems of relations, and systems of references are acknowledged and constitute a referential framework for future design work.
 Newly designed items are compared to those available and accepted or refused not only in view of their intrinsic characteristics, but also in respect to the "design language" of any given time and environment.
 Within the network, no hierarchy is established among the various processors.
-This network constitutes and embodies the metaphor of the Desian Team.
+This network constitutes and embodies the metaphor of the Design Team.
 The "knows" and "needs" links of the IPs interact and "fire" multiple processors in order to distribute, collect, and integrate information.

-The intelligent design process is one of design evolution, and consists of contributions to the final design by each member of the team.
-The branching out (hermeneutics) and the coagulation of the design solution (heuristics) are the result of an implementation of intelligent parallelism as a dynamic interconnection of neural cells.
-The design team metaphor makes parallelism necessary: parallelism influences implementation decisions.
+The intelligent design process is one of design evolution and consists of contributions to the final design by each member of the team.
+The branching out (hermeneutics) and the coagulation of the design solution (heuristic) are the result of an implementation of intelligent parallelism as a dynamic interconnection of neural cells.
+The design team metaphor makes parallelism necessary; parallelism influences implementation decisions.

-3. Designata and cognitive characteristics of design
+3. Designata and Cognitive Characteristics of Design

-The development of Intelligent Computer Aided Design (ICAD) systems requires a three part definition of the problem , derived from the answers to the following questions: How do people design?
+The development of Intelligent Computer-Aided Design (ICAD) systems requires a three-part definition of the problem, derived from the answers to the following questions: How do people design?
 What do people design?
 What are the characteristics of the design process?

-3.1 The 'how' of design
+3.1.
+The 'how' of design

-There is a limited number of ways in which people can design:

-Design as : Re-Design Selection from existing parts/types and Recombination Problem-Solving Evolution Pattern-Imposition Invention

-They are computationally different, but an ICAD system should accommodate all of them.
-Our previous insistence on the pattern imposition path reflects an interest in an area of design considered until now too hard to be dealt with (Chandrasekaran 1985).
+There is a limited number of ways in which people can approach a design task, i.e., design as redesign, as problem-solving, as evolution, as invention, as pattern imposition, and as selection from existing parts/ types and recombination.
+Each is computationally different, but an ICAD system should accommodate all of them.
+Our previous insistence on the pattern imposition path reflects an interest in an area of design considered until now too hard to be dealt with [3].

-3.2 The 'what' of design
+3.2.
+The 'what' of design

-The range of designed artifacts, which we call designata can be specified as follows:

-objects events system of relations systems of reference In this list, the first group specified is made up of design artifacts commonly identifiable as objects (graphic design in 2-D, product design in 3-D, architectural spaces as 3-D voids); the second, entities identifiable as events (sequential ceremonies or sequences of actions pertinent to a task, configurational designs, such as temporal reasoning, plans of action); the third, systems of relations (games, simulations, organizational structures, etc); and the fourth, systems of reference(artificial, notational, textual, etc.).
-The intention of this method of categorizing is to cover the entire gamut of entities to which the qualifier desianed applies within culture, and which a design machine should aim to accomodate.
+The range of designed artifacts, which we call designata, can be specified as objects, events, systems of relations, and systems of reference.
+The first group mentioned is made up of design artifacts commonly identifiable as objects: graphic design in 2-D, product design in 3-D, architectural spaces as 3-D voids.
+The second category, identified as events, comprises sequential ceremonies or sequences of actions pertinent to a task, configurational designs, such as temporal reasoning, plans of action.
+The third, systems of relation, covers games, simulations, organizational structures, etc. And the fourth category, systems of references, refers to the artificial, notational, textual, etc. This method of categorizing is meant cover the entire gamut of entities to which the qualifier designed applies within culture, and which a design machine should aim to accommodate.

-3.3 The process of design
+3.3.
+The process of design

 The support of a fluid state of thinking, for which we have appropriated the term 'flow state,' is the third layer of concern.
-In order to maintain the appropriate cognitive characteristics during the activity of designing, we propose a range of interactive possibilities from direct manipulation of design elements to automatic design through the evolutionary model.
+In order to maintain the appropriate cognitive characteristics during the activity of designing, we propose a range of interactive possibilities form direct manipulation of design elements to automatic design through the evolutionary model.
 A time-memory window (cf. 4.2.2) will be specifically implemented, given the implications of the non-serial model of design pursued.

 We want to stress here that all the layers described are to be supported by the ICAD system.
-This definitely constrains the implementation of IPs but will result in a system which is not only a collection of tools controlled in an intelligent way, but also an environment for intelligent design processes.
+This certainly constrains the implementation of IPS, but will result in a system that is not only a collection of tools controlled in an intelligent way, but also an environment for intelligent design processes.

-4. Implementational aspects
+4. Implementation Aspects